rafa-leao/swedish_learning/README.md

 Resources of any kind to help learning Swedish language

-They might be partially or totally free or paid
+They might be partially or totally free and might paid

-## English to Swedish:

 ### Sites: